What is FluxPay?

 Embed Payment Page

-Embed FluxPay checkout directly in your website
+Embed FluxPay checkout directly in your website.

 Redirect (Recommended)

 Redirect customer to FluxPay hosted page.
 Best for security and compliance.
-No iframe needed.

 Best for: Most use cases